-The construction and optimization of synergistic biosystems will combine approaches based on:
+The construction and optimisation of synergistic biosystems will combine approaches based on:

 - enhancing plantmicrobe (bacteria, fungi) interactions to achieving combinations with improved pollutant uptake and/or degradation;

-- engineering bacteria, for improved degradation and bioaugmentation, and plants (poplar tree), for improved microbial colonization and pollutant uptake;
+- engineering bacteria, for improved degradation and bioaugmentation, and plants (poplar tree), for improved microbial colonisation and pollutant uptake;

 - constructing artificial micro-structured consortia into aggregates and biofilms, containing all the required pathways for pollutant removal; and

 - applying bioelectrochemical systems (BES) as stand-alone or in hybrid systems